ucbrise/flor/CIDR.md

 - The relationship between documents, pages, and their features
 - Complete provenance of how features were computed

 All this happens without needing a predefined schema or complex setup.
+We'll see this in action next.

 ### FlorDB as a Model Registry